understanding-the-connected-home/book/connected_things.md

 First, **routers,** which might turn out to be the hub that controls all our smart home infrastructure.
 It's not clear this is how it's going to play out, but it's a strong scenario.
 Google's wifi router [On Hub](https://on.google.com/hub/) comes with all the protocols equipped, plus microphones and speakers.
 On the other hand, they also have a dedicated smart home hub in hte market (Google Home).
 Routers are already at the core of home connectivity, but also notoriously tricky to configure and maintain: They might just be the least beloved of all tech objects in anyone's home.

-Second, **white goods** - dishwashers, fridges, washing machines, ovens - have been the connected fever dream of manufactures for years. ([The internet-connected fridge has become a running joke by itself.](http://fuckyeahinternetfridge.tumblr.com/)) There might be something there.
+Second, **white goods**—dishwashers, fridges, washing machines, ovens—have been the connected fever dream of manufactures for years. ([The internet-connected fridge has become a running joke by itself.](http://fuckyeahinternetfridge.tumblr.com/)) There might be something there.
 Assume for a second that a scenario where we have a home server in every house; a local cloud solution of sorts.
 It's a long shot, but the fridge might not be the worst place to house this device, or to double as a hub if integrated smartly.

 We believe it's more likely that appliances will end up with minimum connectivity but with voice-controls: A hands-free scenario is useful for cooking whereas a fridge automatically ordering groceries seems somewhat invasive.
-This is purely hypothetical - we have at this point no data on user acceptance.
+This is purely hypothetical—we have at this point no data on user acceptance.
 All it takes to change the perception of a service or product is one product to get it just right: An iPhone moment for connected appliances that will not be an evolutionary, but a revolutionary step in that it doesn't just improve an oven to a slightly better oven but redraws the meaning and boundaries of the category entirely.

 Third, **infrastructure**.
 What happens when existing infrastructure gets connected?
 Water pipes, heating, and the like?
 We see first steps with smart meters that measure electricity consumption and make it more transparent and actionable.
 There's still lots of previously dumb infrastructure to explore.

 But also, what about the parts of a home we usually don't associate with anything worth connecting or likely to be connected?
 Floor boards, wall paper, blinds?
 It seems to early to tell.

 Fourth, **truly new stuff**.
-The unknown unknowns we can only speculate about today but that will inevitably emerge - and likely sooner rather than later.
+The unknown unknowns we can only speculate about today but that will inevitably emerge—and likely sooner rather than later.
 This is the category that's both most speculative and most exciting; it's also the one to most likely cause major friction.
 We'll be watching with interest over the next five to twenty-five years.

 [^1] See AV Interaction (Jan 2016): [http://www.avinteractive.com/news/samsung-announces-plans-to-make-all-tvs-iot-devices-by-2017-06-01-2016/](http://www.avinteractive.com/news/samsung-announces-plans-to-make-all-tvs-iot-devices-by-2017-06-01-2016/)